![]() Wyoming's Rip-Roaring Past ![]() ![]() |

 Union Pacific Railroad brought civilization, of sorts, to Wyoming.
 All

-of the emigrants on the
+of the emigrants on

 Oregon, California and Mormon trails were just passing through.
 They were